icubam/icubam/doc/docker.md

 These environment variables are not set in the Docker image, but must be set when starting the docker/docker-compose command.
 Also check the [install.md](./install.md) documentation for more details.

-Change the environement variable `ENV_MODE` depending on the targeted environment (dev, prod, ...) .

 **Setting up environement variables**